- What is AVOD? Advertising Video On Demand

 We’ve said it once, and we’ll say it a million times more: Over-the-top (OTT) revenue is how the content creators of the future are going to dominate the industry and make their mark.

 OTT is changing viewing habits, giving viewers more control over when and where they tap into content, and also fundamentally shaking up the pricing structure for consuming video content.
-Forget things like channel bundles and satellite dishes—OTT streaming services are next-level offerings that rely on the new digital nature of the video content industry to provide viewers different experiences based on their sources of revenue.
+Forget things like cable bundles and satellite dishes—OTT streaming services are next-level offerings that rely on the new digital nature of the video content industry to provide viewers different experiences based on their sources of revenue.

-First, a little refresher on OTT: Over-the-top streaming goes “over the top” of traditional cable, broadcast, or satellite television by simply allowing viewers to access content via internet providers.
+First, a little refresher on OTT: Over-the-top streaming goes “over the top” of traditional cable, broadcast, or satellite television by simply allowing viewers to access content directly from video providers.
 Read more about OTT in this article here.

-What the advent of this type of streaming service means for content creators is really quite extraordinary: You have more control over how you build OTT revenue models than ever before.
+What the advent of this type of streaming service means for content creators is really quite extraordinary: You have more control over how you build revenue models for your content than ever before.

 But what exactly are these options, how can you utilize them, and which one is best for your goals as a content creator?
 There are three big video monetization avenues for getting the money you need to create bigger, better, and more: AVOD, TVOD, and SVOD, and hybrid mixes of two or three.

 Let’s start with a simple first question: What is AVOD, and how can it help you generate revenue?